-It’s made from coils which are individually wrapped and are not attached to the coils next to them.
+It’s made from coils that are individually wrapped and are not attached to the coils next to them.
 What that means is that they only compress when you’re lying down on them directly and creates a shape that contours in a similar fashion to memory foam.

 The smart thing about this layer is that all the coils have been split up into several different zones.
 Each zone has a different firmness level, which means that you can get more support where you need it, and less support where you don’t.

-It’s extremely effective, and transforms the mattress into one of the best products on the market for side sleepers.
+It’s extremely effective and transforms the mattress into one of the best products on the market for side sleepers.

 High-Density Memory Foam